 I asked a group of bloggers about the Granny-esque things that they do since becoming a parent, and it was a comfort to know I’m not alone!

 Knitting, crochet and sewing are definitely on my list – I took up learning them when pregnant with Lily as I wanted to make her a blanket and some baby things and it’s spiralled from there.
-I got an allotment plot last year too – it’s so satisfying growing your own!
-Also – is there anything better than getting in bed with a book and a cup of tea or a bit of afternoon Tipping Point?
+I recently bought a new sewing machine and it was like all of my birthdays and Christmas’s come at once!

 Alex at Better Together Home